Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Possible enhancements

 \section{Possible enhancements}

 In this article, we have shown that recycling TV towers for enhancing rural connectivity is a promising solution.
 However, this solution is not sufficient to cover the entire rural areas.
-Possible enhancements to improve the performance of the proposed solution include NOMA and hybrid mMIMO, reconfigurable intelligent surfaces, and LEO satellites.
-Fig.~\ref{fig:SystemModelExtended} shows the proposed enhancements.
+Possible enhancements include: